AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/doc/pointers.md

 ### Dereferencing of Pointer
 To access a value stored in an object pointed to by a pointer, we need to dereference a pointer.
 Dereferencing is done by prepending a pointer (variable) name with a dereferencing `*` operator.

+### Pointer to Character
+Pointer to character can be initialized with a string literal: `C-string`.